An update on v3.7.13:

-We’ve updated the Insync Home menu to include the following tabs: Feed, Actions, Conflicts, and Errors.
-The last three will show a red exclamation point if you have items in those tabs.
+The Insync Home menu includes the following tabs: Feed, Actions, Conflicts, and Errors.
+The last three will show a red exclamation point if you have items to check in those tabs for possible bugs/issues.

 Actions currently include license-related prompts such as an expired trial, upgraded plan, and reauthentication (i.e., when token is expired).